darrenlongdev/weatherballoon/README.md

 I'm unlikely to continue with the project, so wanted to make the code public in case its of use to anyone else or am happy to work on it further with others.

+I've not currently included the ground control software on this repository.

 Read design.pdf for more information.